Imageomics/HDR-SMood-Challenge/README.md

 # Harnessing the Data Revolution (HDR) Scientific Mood (Modeling out of Distribution) ML Challenge
-Repository for [Imageomics' CodaBench challenge]() as part of the broader [HDR Scientific Mood ML Challenge](https://www.nsfhdr.org/mlchallenge-y2).
+Repository for [Imageomics' CodaBench challenge](https://www.codabench.org/competitions/9854) as part of the broader [HDR Scientific Mood ML Challenge](https://www.nsfhdr.org/mlchallenge-y2).

-We use the same base container as the challenges from the three other HDR Institutes; it is available [Coming Soon]().
+We use the same base container as the sub-challenges from the other HDR Institutes; it is available from the [A3D3 challenge repo](https://github.com/a3d3-institute/HDRChallenge_y2/blob/main/Dockerfile).
 There are options to use packages not included in this container as long as they are in the [pre-approved list](ingestion_program/whitelist.txt); if your solution requires a package not listed there, please open an [issue](https://github.com/Imageomics/HDR-SMood-challenge/issues) to request it (provided it is not already requested by someone else).

-For more details on participating in the challenge, please see the pages in the [CodaBench challenge]() itself.
+For more details on participating in the challenge, please see the pages in the [CodaBench challenge](https://www.codabench.org/competitions/9854) itself.

-### To-Do

-This repo is still under development as we construct the Y2 SMood Challenge: Beetles as Sentinel Taxa.
-- Update [pages/](pages) to describe Beetle Challenge.
-- Add metadata and image baselines.
-- Update ingestion and scoring programs for the format of this challenge (multiple images used for prediction).
-- Files may have the training CSV or other training data information--not to be added until start of challenge.
-- Input and Reference data will not be added until after challenge ends (maintained in private repo until then).
+- Input and Reference data will not be added until after the challenge ends (maintained in private repo until then).

 ## Full Bundle Structure

 ```
 baselines/
-    XX_code_submission/
+    # All baselines and training code available in the sample repo (https://github.com/Imageomics/HDR-SMood-Challenge-sample)
+    <MODEL NAME>_code_submission/
         # Zip the contents of this folder to submit this baseline to the challenge on CodaBench
-        clf.pkl
         metadata
+        model.pth
         model.py
         requirements.txt
 competition.yaml
 files/
-    ????
+    # Baselines should be in "files" tab
 Imageomics_logo_butterfly.png
 ingestion_program/
     ingestion.py